paolomonella/romualdus/README.md

 of the _Chronicon_ by Romualdus Salernitanus (Romualdus Guarna, XII century) edited by [Paolo Monella](http://www.unipa.it/paolo.monella) within the [ALIM Project](http://it.alim.unisi.it/) (2017-2020).

+The _textus constitutus_ of the edition, including an introduction and some textual statistics, is the TEI XML P5 file `XML/chronicon.xml` in this repository.

+The edition has been published in the ALIM digital library at <http://alim.unisi.it/dl/resource/299> in 2020.
+At this URL you can read a HTML visualization of the edition and download it in XML (the original source), HTML, PDF and plain text format.

 ## Abbreviations